openhab/openhabian/docs/openhabian.md

 The following features are provided by the openHABian images out of the box:

-- Hassle-free setup without a display or keyboard, connected via [Ethernet or Wi-Fi](#wifi-setup)
+- Hassle-free setup without a display or keyboard, connected via [Ethernet or WiFi](#wifi-setup)
 - openHAB 2 in the latest stable version
 - Zulu Embedded OpenJDK Java 8
 - [openHABian Configuration Tool](#openhabian-config) including updater functionality